kmarfadi/kmarfadi/README.md

 ## 🎯 About Me

-I'm a passionate **Computer Engineering graduate** with **1+ years of professional full-stack development experience**, currently pursuing an **MBA** to blend technical expertise with business acumen.
+I'm a passionate **Computer Engineering graduate** with **years of professional full-stack development experience**, currently pursuing an **MBA** to blend technical expertise with business acumen.
 Based in **Istanbul, Turkey**, I'm actively seeking opportunities to contribute to innovative tech teams.

 ```javascript
 const khalifah = {